sergeirudz/Spring-07-2023/lemmikloomad/Readme.md

 8. new DB table Kliinik
 9. Kliinik has one to many relationship with pet
 10. API to get only one Kliinik - who has the most pets

+NOT FINISHED:
+1. get pets with specific weight range
+2. responses are incorrect and does not include pets.